shuoy/understanding_kubernetes/README.md

 - Write a Kubernetes application as the development team
 - Manage Kubernetes system
 - Kubernetes in cloud(s)
+  - Dynamic inventory from AWS
+  - Dyanmic inventory from GCE

 ### Contributors (to be added)